Contents

 • The first vessel through the Tower Bridge was the Harbour Master’s vessel, Daisy.
 It was closely followed by a procession of honorary vessels: The Conservator Steamer, the Trinity House Yacht Irene, the gunboat HMS Landrail, The Bismark, and the Clacton Belle.

-• In 1932, the Royal Eagle used to regularly make the jersey across the Tower Bridge, ferrying commuters between London and numerous seaside stops including Southend-On-Sea, Ramsgate, and Margate.
+• In 1932, the Royal Eagle regularly made the jersey across the Tower Bridge, ferrying commuters between London and numerous seaside stops including Southend-On-Sea, Ramsgate, and Margate.

 • Thousands of Britons came to the banks of the River Thames in the spring of 1954 to see the Royal Yacht Britannia sail beneath Tower Bridge, carrying Her Majesty the Queen and her entourage from a six-month Commonwealth tour.